 About Justin Dauwels

-He has been a JSPS postdoctoral fellow (2007), a BAEF fellow (2008), a Henri-Benedictus Fellow of the King Baudouin Foundation (2008), and a JSPS invited fellow (2010).
+He has been elected as IEEE SPS 2024 Distinguished Lecturer.
+He has been a JSPS postdoctoral fellow (2007), a BAEF fellow (2008), a Henri-Benedictus Fellow of the King Baudouin Foundation (2008), and a JSPS invited fellow (2010, 2011).

 He served as Chairman of the IEEE CIS Chapter in Singapore from 2018 to 2020, and served as Associate Editor of the IEEE Transactions on Signal Processing (2018 - 2023), Associate Editor of the Elsevier journal Signal Processing (since 2021), member of the Editorial Advisory Board of the International Journal of Neural Systems, and organizer of IEEE conferences and special sessions.
 He was also Elected Member of the IEEE Signal Processing Theory and Methods Technical Committee and IEEE Biomedical Signal Processing Technical Committee (2018-2023).

 His research team has won several best paper awards at international conferences and journals.
 His research team has won several best paper awards at international conferences and journals.